How to Lock Edit Post

 Now as an admin if you wish to unlock the scheduled post edit lock option then you would simply need to get to All Posts > Edit Post and then click on Clear Schedule Lock option from WPUF Lock User tab from the right side of the page as shown in the image below.

-Note: The time displayed for the Post Edit Lock in the WPUF Lock User tab is based on UTC (Coordinated Universal Time) not Local Time.
+Note: The time displayed for the Post Edit Lock in the WPUF Lock User tab is based on UTC (coordinated universal time), not local time.

 Once you click on the Clear Schedule Lock button, the scheduled lock time for that particular post will be cleared for all.
 Simply update the post and your post will stay unlocked as long as you want it.

-For any further queries contact our support team.
+For any further queries, contact our support team.